ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 # Greetings and salutations!

+Welcome to week two of CICF.

+We will look at Jupyter notebooks and the Python programming language.
+We will work with some science data using Jupyter and Python.

 ## The plan this week:

 We have four Jupyter notebooks in the tutorials this week.
 They will give you:

-- a tour of Jupyter notebooks.
+- A quick tour of Jupyter notebooks.
-- a tour of Python programming language.
+- A quick tour of Python programming language.
-- an overview of Python packages.
+- A quick overview of Python packages.
-- An example of working with some LIGO data in Jupyter.
+- A quick example of working with some LIGO data in Jupyter.

 By necessity, we will keep things short and simple, and gloss over some things.